boyski/pmaudit/README.md

 It can also be used as a shell wrapper.
 In this mode it's equivalent to pmash, generating per-target dependency data in make format, but slower.
-In this more it *can* tell you which files were used by which target;
-see below.

 ### pmash